 Make it personal: I love to plan the food and decorations for the shower around something the bride likes or enjoys.
 For this shower, we decided to go with a pink theme since the bride loves everything Barbie and has been a ballerina most of her life and is minoring in dance.
 We used lots of pink and ballet influences for the decorations.

 Use things you already have: Thankfully my daughter Tessa has also been a ballerina so her point shoes and old tutus came in handy!
 I love it when I can use things I already have around the house to decorate with.

 Set up a designated serving area: I always push my kitchen table up against the wall in my kitchen nook and use it as my serving area.

 I saw a cute idea on a blog (sorry I can’t find the link) for a fun backdrop for the serving table.
 I used a collection of pink fabric with a few blue and green thrown in (the colors matched in the invite.)
 It was simple and cheap to put together and I think it turned out darling.
 Tessa has asked me to make one in colors to match her college bedding so she can hang it on her dorm wall.

 I just tore (I wanted a rough edge) strips of fabric that were anywhere from 2-3 inches wide from the width of the fabric and then tied the strips onto a piece of ribbon.
 I used thumbtacks to hang it on the wall.

-I used the fun new chalkboard I shared last week and hung some of Tessa’s pink point shoes from it for an added touch.
-I also used my vintage quilt to cover the windowseat.
+This chalkboard made a great background.
+I shared last week and hung some of Tessa’s pink point shoes from it for an added touch.
+And I also used my vintage quilt to cover the window seat.